gaohoward/arkmq-examples/operator/init/prometheus/README.md

 ## Example structure

-In the current directory there are a few scripts to help you build and run this example.

-There are three sub-directories that contains different kind of resources.
+In the current directory there are a few scripts to help you build and run this example and there are three sub-directories that contains different kind of resources.

-- the **mysql** directory has resources for deploying the database.
+- the **broker** directory has resources for deploying the broker.
 - the **custom-init** directory has resources to build the custom init image.
-- the **broker** directory contains a broker custom resource file for creating a broker pod with the init image.
+- the **prometheus** directory contains resources needed to deploy a prometheus pod.

 ## Get started

-1. Deploy the **mysql** database.
-Run:
+1. Build the custom init image

-    `$ ./deploy_mysql.sh`
+    `$ ./build_custom_init.sh`

 The script deploys a **mysql** server and expose it as a service.
 It also creates a database called "**amq_broker**" which will be used by the broker as its persistence store.
 The root password is set to be "**password**".